TV writer Graham Linehan's arrest over transgender posts sparks free speech outcry in the UK

 Graham Linehan, 57, said he was arrested Monday at Heathrow Airport after arriving from Arizona.
 The Metropolitan Police didn't name Linehan but said it had arrested a man at the airport on suspicion of inciting violence in posts on X.

-Linehan, who is well known for posts asserting that trans women are men, has misgendered trans women and suggested in an April post that they are criminals who should be denounced.
+Linehan, who is well known for posts asserting that trans women are men, said in April that trans women were violent criminals if they used women-only facilities.
+He advocated hitting them if calling police and other measures failed to stop them from using such facilities.

+His post on X came just days after the head of the U.K’s Equality and Human Rights Commission said transgender women would be excluded from women-only spaces such as toilets, single-sex hospital wards and sports teams.
+The decision followed a ruling by Britain's highest court that the terms “woman” and “man” refer to biological sex for antidiscrimination purposes.

 Conservative members of Parliament condemned the arrest.